Analytical models of supermassive black holes in galaxies surrounded by dark matter halos: Introduction

-When a compact object moves inside the DM halo, gravitational drags will be induced on the inspiraling object, changing its orbit and gravitational waveforms emitted by it.
-For IMRIs, such effects can be detected by LISA \cite{Eda15,Kavanagh20,Coogan22}.
-Similar effects for EMRIs are also expected and can be used to study the nature of DM \cite{Hannuksela20,Zi21,Fan22}.
-For binaries with a very small $q$, the compact objects can be well described as test particles, moving under the influence of SMBHs and DM halos.
-Therefore, in this Letter we shall focus ourselves on the gravitational field produced by a SMBH in a galaxy with the presence of a DM halo.
+When a compact object moves inside the DM halo, gravitational drag is induced on the inspiring object, changing its orbit and the gravitational waveforms emitted by it.
+For IMRIs, such effects can be detected using LISA \cite{Eda15,Kavanagh20,Coogan22,K3Y23}.
+Similar effects for EMRIs are also expected and can be used to study the nature of DM \cite{Hannuksela20,Zi21,Fan22,Berezhiani23}.
+For binaries with a very small $q$, to the leading order, the compact object can be well described as a test particle, moving under the influence of the SMBH and DM halo \cite{Cardoso22a}.
+Therefore, in this Letter, we focus on the gravitational field produced by an SMBH in a galaxy with a DM halo.